inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

 | Trigger | Unknown      | Unknown      | Unknown         |

+#### Trigger Action 18: Set Screen Picture

+**Set Screen Picture Trigger Action Details** (16 byte)

+    0000  int16      Screen 1 object index
+    0002  int16      Screen 2 object index
+    0004  int32      Single sequence source
+    0008  int32      Loop sequence source
+    000C  int32      Unused

+This action sets the picture source for the given screen object(s).

+If provided, the ```Single sequence``` source is played first.
+If provided, the ```Loop sequence``` is played next and looped.
+If no loop is provided, the last frame of the single sequence will be kept.

 #### Trigger Action 19: Change State

 This action is a more generic one with several different interpretations, depending on the first field.